-The level of IRRBB is monitored using a number of risk measures, such as prescribed regulatory metrics, the risk appetites as set by the Board of Directors, and other risk measures that are considered appropriate.
+The level of IRRBB is monitored using a number of risk measures, such as prescribed regulatory metrics, the risk appetites set by the Board of Directors, and other risk measures that are considered appropriate.

 The EV risk metric is used for measuring the long-term effect of movements in interest rates by discounting future cash flows using relevant interest rate swap curves.
-In the modelling of future cash flows, an overnight duration is used for own equity, while commercial margins are excluded.
-Allowance is made for contractual interest rate floors on customer products because a number of the Group's core markets are experiencing negative interest rates.
+In the modelling of future cash flows, an overnight duration is used for own equity capital, while commercial margins are excluded.
+Allowance is made for contractual interest rate floors on customer products.
 In addition, debt issued by the Group and customer behavior are taken into consideration when future cash flows are determined.
-The latter is an important component and encompasses the ongoing assessment of NMDs.
+The latter is an important component and encompasses the ongoing assessment of non-maturing deposits ("NMDs").
 The volume of NMDs is recalibrated on a monthly basis, while the duration is reviewed annually.
-Currently, the EV risk metric applies an average duration of 5.1 years for NMDs, and the longest repricing maturity is 14 years.
+The EV risk metric applies an average duration of 5.1 years for NMDs, and the longest repricing maturity is 14 years.
 The Group ALCO approves the assumption made with respect to NMDs and endorses the sensitivity of the duration (any increase or decrease).

-For regulatory purposes, the Group calculates EV under six regulatory stress scenarios (EV of Equity or EVE): a short interest rate up shock, a short interest rate down shock, a parallel upward shift in interest rates, a parallel downward shift in interest rates, a non-parallel flattener shift in interest rates and a non-parallel steepener shift in interest rates.
-In these regulatory EV calculations, the average maturity of NMDs is capped to five years in compliance with regulatory requirements.
-Furthermore in line with Danish regulatory capital requirements, the Group's Pillar II capital for IRRBB is aligned with the results of the regulatory EV calculations.
+For regulatory purposes, the Group calculates EV under six regulatory stress scenarios (EV of Equity or EVE): a short interest rate up shock, a short interest rate down shock, a parallel upward shift in interest rates, a parallel downward shift in interest rates, a non-parallel flattener shift in interest rates and a non-parallel steeper shift in interest rates.
+In these regulatory EV calculations, the maturity of NMDs is capped to five years in compliance with regulatory requirements.